Chris A. Ciufo

 Richard Ivey School Of Business, Ontario Canada

-Frequently Asked Questions about Chris A. Ciufo
+Frequently asked questions about Chris A. Ciufo

 What company does Chris A. Ciufo work for?

-Chris A. Ciufo works for General Micro Systems
+Chris A. Ciufo works for General Micro Systems.

-Chris A. Ciufo's current role is Chief Commercial Officer and Chief Technology Officer @ General Micro Systems | Technology Strategy.
+Chris A. Ciufo is listed as Chief Commercial Officer and Chief Technology Officer @ General Micro Systems | Technology Strategy at General Micro Systems.

 What is Chris A. Ciufo's email address?

-What is Chris A. Ciufo's direct phone number?
+What is Chris A. Ciufo's phone number?

 What schools did Chris A. Ciufo attend?